Brodmann area 47

 Brodmann area 47, or BA47, is part of the frontal cortex in the human brain.
 It curves from the lateral surface of the frontal lobe into the ventral (orbital) frontal cortex.
-It is below areas BA10 and BA45, and beside BA11.
+It is inferior to BA10 and BA45, and lateral to BA11.
 This cytoarchitectonic region most closely corresponds to the gyral region the orbital part of inferior frontal gyrus, although these regions are not equivalent.
 Pars orbitalis is not based on cytoarchitectonic distinctions, and rather is defined according to gross anatomical landmarks.
 Despite a clear distinction, these two terms are often used liberally in peer-reviewed research journals.

 BA47 is also known as orbital area 47.
 In the human, on the orbital surface it surrounds the caudal portion of the orbital sulcus (H) from which it extends laterally into the orbital part of inferior frontal gyrus (H).
 Cytoarchitectonically it is bounded caudally by the triangular area 45, medially by the prefrontal area 11 of Brodmann-1909, and rostrally by the frontopolar area 10 (Brodmann-1909).

 It incorporates the region that Brodmann identified as "Area 12" in the monkey, and therefore, following the suggestion of Michael Petrides, some contemporary neuroscientists refer to the region as "BA47/12".

 BA47 has been implicated in the processing of syntax in oral and sign languages, musical syntax, and semantic aspects of language.